Realsantosm/Realsantosm/README.md

 💬 Hit me up, for discussions regarding HTML, CSS, JavaScript and ReactJs.

-📫 Drop your query, or even simply a "HI 👋" on LinkedIn the link is on the site above.
+📫 Drop your query, or even simply a "Hi 👋" on [LinkedIn](https://www.linkedin.com/in/santoshmurmu/) the link is on the site above.

 📄 Want to hire me?
 DM me at LinkedIn

 ⚡ Fun fact I love to create websites, using Vanilla CSS, rather than using frameworks or libraries!
+Some of my recent works been updated with the latest framework and libraries.

 <h3 align="center">A passionate <span style="color : red; font-weight: bold">Frontend</span> <span style="color : yellow; font-weight: bold">Developer</span> from India</h3>